-On a similar note, you can also support your body's natural production of collagen, which can help enhance skin texture all over.* One way to do this is through hydrolyzed collagen supplements, as research shows these collagen peptides can help promote your body's natural production of collagen and other molecules that make up the skin, like elastin and fibrillin.* Says Taz Bhatia, M.D., an integrative medicine physician and mbg Collective member of taking collagen supplements: "It can promote skin elasticity, providing the skin one of its basic ingredients to stay firm and taut."*
+On a similar note, you can also support your body's natural production of collagen, which can help enhance skin texture all over.* One way to do this is through hydrolyzed collagen supplements, as research shows these collagen peptides can help promote your body's natural production of collagen1 and other molecules that make up the skin, like elastin and fibrillin.* Says Taz Bhatia, M.D., an integrative medicine physician and mbg Collective member of taking collagen supplements: "It can promote skin elasticity2, providing the skin one of its basic ingredients to stay firm and taut."*

-Collagen supplements can even help support your skin's hydration levels, which is important for maintaining supple, smooth neck skin.* In fact, a double-blind, randomized placebo-controlled clinical trial found that participants' moisture levels in the skin were seven times higher than those who did not take the daily collagen peptide supplement.*
+Collagen supplements can even help support your skin's hydration levels, which is important for maintaining supple, smooth neck skin.* In fact, a double-blind, randomized placebo-controlled clinical trial found that participants' moisture levels in the skin were seven times higher3 than those who did not take the daily collagen peptide supplement.*